Quantitative study of enantiomer-specific state transfer

 The dashed lines in Fig. 3 show calculated normalized ESST curves for each case.
 We remove the population only from the level $\ket{1_{01}}$, whereas the level $\ket{1_{10}}$ retains its Boltzmann population.
 As discussed before, the $M_{z}$ = 0 level of $\ket{1_{10}}$ introduces background signal due to the last $\pi$/2 pulse that connects the $\ket{1_{01}}$ and $\ket{1_{10}}$ \textit{via} a $b$-type transition.
 In this case, the population of the target state $\ket{1_{01}}$ is given by Eq.(\ref{eq:population}).
 Note that, in Eq.(\ref{eq:population}), the population is normalized to the original population in the $\ket{0_{00}}$ level, whereas the simulation shown here is normalized to the population in the $\ket{1_{01}}$ level, assuming a Boltzmann distribution with $T_\text{rot} = 2\,\textrm{K}$.
 The predicted amplitude of the depleted ESST signal is 0.175 with an offset of 0.336.
 Comparison of the experiment with simulation shows that, for both enantiomers, the amplitude of the experimental value is $\sim20\%$ smaller than expected while the offset agrees very well.
 The discrepancies between experiment and simulation are most likely caused by the imperfect orthogonality between the three microwave fields.
-The distance of the horn antennae to the molecular beam axis is about the same as the wavelength of the MW radiation, and we are therefore in the near-field limit where the polarization of the microwave field is not very well defined yet.
-Moreover, reflections of the MW radiation in the vacuum chamber cannot be completely avoided, also contributing to field imperfections.
+The distance of the horn antennae to the molecular beam axis is about 10 cm, which is on the same order as the wavelength of the MW radiation.
+We are therefore in the near field limit, probably causing the imperfect orthogonality of the polarizations of the three MW fields.
+Moreover, reflections of the MW radiation in the vacuum chamber cannot be completely avoided, also contributing to polarization imperfections.
 In addition to these effects, the stated $\sim 1\%$ impurity in our sample will contribute to the observed difference.